 Intentionally create sessions or panels that focus on health disparities/challenges for communities of color within the organization's disease community.

-As a nonprofit advocacy organization, we pledge to commit to one or more of the suggested actionable objectives in order to develop a diverse, equitable and inclusive environment for our staff, members, volunteers and the communities that we serve.
+All nonprofit patient advocacy and community service organizations that take the Roadmap to Equity Pledge agree to commit to one or more of the suggested actionable objectives in order to develop a diverse, equitable and inclusive environment for the staff, members, volunteers and communities that they serve.